 Lastly, you’ll want to consider the direction and timing of your flight to maximize the experience.
 Daytime flights or long-haul flights will afford you plenty of waking hours to soak it all in and indulge in all of the bells and whistles, while nighttime flights or short-haul flights will give you less opportunity to do so.

 Emirates First Class is one of the best flight experiences available in the skies, and it’s no wonder that it remains at the top of many travellers’ bucket lists.

 Anyone who has had the pleasure of flying Emirates First Class is sure to speak highly of the elevated ground experience, the ostentatious cabin oozing with luxury, free-flowing top-shelf Champagne, heightened cuisine, and, of course, the ridiculous shower in the sky.

 Luckily, you don’t have to be rich to book Emirates First Class.
-All you need to do is collect a few Emirates Skywards miles and plan in advance, and you’ll find yourself looking forward to the experience in no time.
+All you need to do is collect a few Emirates Skywards miles or Aeroplan points and plan in advance, and you’ll find yourself looking forward to the experience in no time.